incyashraj/Blockchain-based-carbon-credit-platform/README.md

-# Carbon Credit Blockchain System
+# SCIN: Scientific Carbon Intelligence Network

 A comprehensive blockchain-based platform for carbon credit tokenization, tracking, and verification using IoT sensors and AI-powered fraud detection.